dcos/dcos-docs/1.10/networking/virtual-networks/cni-plugins.md

 ## Using the [Universal Container Runtime (UCR)](/docs/1.10/deploying-services/containerizers/ucr/)

-Add the `ipAddress.networkName` parameter to your service definition, where `networkName` is the name of the network you added as the `name` parameter of the configuration file you added to each of your agent nodes in the previous step.
+Add the `ipAddress.networkName` parameter to your service definition. `networkName` must match the `name` parameter of the configuration file in the previous step.
+In our current example, it is `dcos`.

 ```
 "ipAddress": {